awesomebrownies/modulus/README.md

 The reasoning behind this creation is I wanted a keyboard with a comfortable thumb cluster.
 Typically a keyboard of this type costs hundreds of dollars to make (though it doesn't have a trackball).
 I wanted something custom and fun, but at a much lower budget.
 One of my previous keyboards used main row modifiers without a notification.
 This version includes motors for haptic feedback, improving user experience.

+A couple of tips to putting this together.
+For the thumb cluster PCB, solder the bridges on the top side where the microcontroller is mounted for proper functionality.
+Other than that, you just need to connect the ribbon cable and everything else is standard for setting up any other ergo keyboard.

 ## Bill of Materials

 <table>